© Crown copyright 2020

 - full National Export System (NES) electronic declaration procedure (a 4-part procedure of pre-lodgement, arrival and departure) - refer to Note below

 - electronic declaration using the NES simplified procedures (a 3-part procedure of pre-lodgement, arrival and departure)

-Entry Into Declarants Records (EIDR) can be used to enter goods to export or re-export where a pre-departure declaration isn’t required.
+Entry in the Declarants Records (EIDR) can be used to enter goods to export or re-export where a pre-departure declaration is not required.
 Traders wishing to use EIDR have to have an EIDR authorisation.

 Note: you’ll not need a NES authorisation to submit a full re-export declaration electronically but you’ll need to be granted access to the Customs CHIEF computer.
 Notice 275: Customs export procedures tell you how this may be arranged.

 Subject to authorisation for NES, the following simplified procedures are also available.

 Simplified Declaration Procedure (SDP) an electronic simplified procedure for goods declared at the office of export or exit, by the completion of a declaration containing a minimum of information.
 A supplementary declaration will be required within 14 days.